nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Lists out exams TutorPro is currently tracking, while filtering for the specified predicates
 * All predicates are optional, leaving all parameters blank will list all currently tracked exams
-* Field `IS_DONE` when filled with parameter 'done' `eg. done/done` will list all completed exams.
-Leave this field blank `eg done/` when filtering for upcoming exams
+* Field `[IS_DONE]` when filled with parameter 'done' `eg. done/done` will list all completed exams.
+Leave this field blank `eg. done/` when filtering for upcoming exams

 Examples:
 * `view-exam` -lists all exams currently being tracked by TutorPro
-* `view-exam name/John date/2023-05-01 exam/MYE done/` -list exams attributed to student 'John' on date '2023-05-01' with description 'MYE' which are undone.
+* `view-exam name/John date/2023-05-01 exam/MYE done/` -list exams attributed to student 'John' on date '2023-05-01'
+with description 'MYE' which are undone.

+### 11. Edit exam details: `update-exam`

+Format: `update-exam [name/STUDENT_NAME] [index/INDEX] (optional)[exam/NEW_EXAM_NAME] (optional)[start/START_TIME]
+(optional)[end/END_TIME] (optional)[grade/GRADE]`

+* Updates the details of an exam tracked by TutorPro
+* Of the optional fields, one must be provided in order to update the exam.
+* `START_TIME` and `END_TIME` provided must be in any of the supported date-time formats (see appendix).
+* `INDEX` is in reference to the indexing of the exams listed when invoking the `view-exam` command on a student.

+Examples:
+* `update-exam name/John index/1 grade/20/25`

+### 12. Calculate grade:  `calculate-grade`

+Format: `calculate-grade [name/STUDENT_NAME] [subject/SUBJECT]`

+* Calculates the grade of a subject using the weightages and scores tracked by TutorPro and outputs the report.
+* the `[SUBJECT]` field matches the name and/or description of the tracked exam and factors the exam that matches the description into the score calculation.
+* Should there be undefined weightages for exams, the overall report will state the grade as undefined.

+Examples:
+* `calculate-grade name/John subject/Econs`

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ